massiltag/sncf-infogare/README.md

 # Project structure

-The goal of the project is to model an application in order to respond to the problem of the Infocentre / Infogares within the SNCF train company, we implemented a business logic corresponding to the information given in the specifications, and made the components communicate as required.
+The goal of the project is to model an application in order to respond to the problem of the Infocentre / Infogares within the SNCF train company, we implemented business logic corresponding to given specifications, and made the components communicate as required.
 This section details our conception choices.
 `project-jee8` is the parent project.